Shipping API Comparison 2026 — Pricing by Volume

 else:

 print(f"Invalid: {address.verifications.delivery.errors}") Both work.
 The difference: EasyPost proxies your request through their infrastructure and charges $0.08 for it.
-RevAddress sends it directly to USPS and charges $0/address (included in your monthly plan).
+RevAddress runs the call through a USPS-focused managed layer and includes address validation inside the monthly plan.

 The March 2026 context

-Three things happened in Q1 2026 that change the calculus:
+Three things in early 2026 changed the calculus:

 -

-USPS v3 REST API is production-ready.
+USPS v3 REST API is the required migration target.
 The old Web Tools XML API was retired January 2026 — it doesn’t just return deprecation warnings, it returns errors.
 Every shipping platform had to migrate their backend.

 -

 EasyPost changed their pricing.
 The new per-label fee structure hit in January.
-On March 17, 2026 (one week away), accounts that haven’t chosen a plan get auto-enrolled into BYOCA ($20/mo + $0.08/label) if they have a payment method on file — or lose label generation entirely if they don’t.
+March 17, 2026 is the auto-enrollment date for accounts that have not chosen a plan: they move into BYOCA ($20/mo + $0.08/label) if a payment method is on file, or lose label generation if they do not.

 -